English for restaurant waiters: When customers arrive exercise

 Close

-5. A politer way to say 'no problem' or 'yes' when a customer asks you for something, is
+5. A politer way to say 'no problem' or 'yes' directly after a customer asks you for something, is

 Of course: